 It is a Telenor Group requirement that all Business Units should comply with the internationally recognized standard, OHSAS 18001 for Occupational Health Safety & People Security.
 With the release of ISO 45001 from April 2018, we will work throughout the Group in order to align with this new international standard.
 Based on this standard, Telenor’s Business Units shall continue to pursue a structured way of assessing and mitigating risks related to Health and Safety with clear management involvement and direction.

 Telenor has established a comprehensive internal reporting system in order to monitor our OHS&S performance and progress, as well as to facilitate benchmarking towards our peers.

-- No serious injuries or deaths
+- No serious injuries

 - No serious pollution of the environment

 These goals are monitored on a quarterly basis, and are regularly reported to management.

 In order to sustain improved health and safety performance over time, Telenor carries out required training and awareness programmes on OHS&S for employees and in-house contractors at local level.